We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 If a portfolio company recently broke covenants with a bank, or if a private- or publicly owned company is going through a crisis, it doesn’t have months or even weeks to “figure things out.”

 The company could have found a long-term replacement if time weren’t of the essence.
 The CEO role, however, cannot be left open for any significant amount of time.
 That’s why interim CEOs are expected to act fast and with an assuredness that inspires the rest of the team to follow their turnaround plan.
+An effective interim CEO ensures that when they leave the company, it’s already in a better state for the incoming permanent CEO.

 If a portfolio company, private company, or public company needs an interim chief executive, it’s more often than not because things weren’t going well with the previous leader.